citusdata/citus_docs/develop/api_guc.rst

 citus.max_intermediate_result_size (integer)
 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$

-The maximum size in KB of intermediate results for CTEs and complex subqueries.
+The maximum size in KB of intermediate results for CTEs that are unable to be pushed down to worker nodes for execution, and for complex subqueries.
 The default is 1GB, and a value of -1 means no limit.
 Queries exceeding the limit will be canceled and produce an error message.

 DDL
 -------------------------------------------------------------------